Logiqx/covid-stats/docs/README.md

 In early March the UK experts were saying that we were probably around two weeks behind Italy but there were still a fair number of sceptics amongst the wider UK population and some people still remain sceptical today.
 I've been tracking the disease for about 6 weeks now and found some of my charts pretty interesting so I've decided to share them more widely.

 There are plenty of good lectures and resources on the internet, describing the nature of epidemics; how they progress and how they can be controlled.
-The main point of note is that early in any epidemic the growth is expected to be near exponential (without mitigation) and the two variables that best describe the growth in the number of cases and resultant deaths are the R<sub>0</sub> (reproduction number) and the doubling rate.
+The main point of note is that early in any epidemic the initial growth is expected to be near exponential (without mitigation) and the two variables that best describe the growth in the number of cases and resultant deaths are the R<sub>0</sub> (reproduction number) and the doubling rate.
 When the number of people (without immunity) being exposed to the disease reduces sufficiently then so does the number of new cases and ultimately the number of daily deaths.